The Directors have pleasure in submitting their Report for the year ended 31 March2020.

-Your Company is part of the GlaxoSmithKline Plc group and conforms to norms ofCorporate Governance adopted by them.
-As a Listed Company necessary measures are taken tocomply with the Listing Obligations & Disclosures Regulations 2015 (LODR) with theStock Exchanges.
-A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure 'B' forms a part of this Report.
-Furthera Business Responsibility Report describing the initiatives taken by your Company from anenvironmental social and governance perspective is given in Annexure 'C' which forms apart of this Report.
+Your company is part of the GlaxoSmithKline Plc group and conforms to norms ofCorporate Governance adopted by them.
+As a Listed Company necessary measures are taken tocomply with the Listing Obligations and Disclosures Regulations 2015 (LODR) with theStock Exchanges.
+A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure B' forms a part of this Report.
+Furthera Business Responsibility Report describing the initiatives taken by your company from anenvironmental social and governance perspective given in Annexure C' formsa part of this Report.

-As per the provisions of section 139 of the Companies Act 2013 Deloitte Haskins andSells LLP Chartered Accountants were appointed as the Statutory Auditors of the Companyfor the period of five years at the Ninety second Annual General Meeting held on 25thJuly 2017 to hold office from the conclusion of the said Meeting till the conclusion ofthe Ninety Seven Annual General Meeting to be held in 2022 on a renumeration to bedetermined by the Board of Directors.
-Their appointment was subject to ratification fortheir appointment by the Members of the Company at every Annual General Meeting.
-Pursuantto the amendments made to section 139 of the Companies Act 2013 by the Companies (Amendment) Act 2017 effective from 7th May 2018 the requirement of seekingratification of the Members for the appointment of the statutory Auditors has beenwithdrawn from the statue.
-In view of above ratification of the members at Annual General Meeting is not being sought.
+As per the provisions of Section 139 of the Companies Act 2013 Deloitte Haskins &Sells LLP Chartered Accountants were appointed as the Statutory Auditors of your companyfor the period of five years at the ninety second Annual General Meeting held on 25 July2017 to hold office from the conclusion of the said Meeting till the conclusion of theninety seventh Annual General Meeting to be held in 2022 on a remuneration to bedetermined by the Board of Directors.
+Their appointment was subject to ratification by theMembers of your company at every Annual General Meeting.
+Pursuant to the amendments madeto section 139 of the Companies Act 2013 by the Companies (Amendment) Act 2017 effectivefrom 7 May 2018 the requirement for seeking ratification of the Members for theappointment of the Statutory Auditors has been withdrawn from the statute.
+In view ofabove ratification of the members at Annual General Meeting is not being sought.

-Pursuant to the provisions of section 204 of the Act and the Rules made there underthe Company has appointed Parikh & Associates practicing Company Secretaries toundertake secretarial audit of the Company.
-The Report of the SecretarialAuditor is annexed to the Board Report as Annexure "D" which forms a part ofthis Report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rules madethereunder your company has appointed Parikh & Associates Practicing CompanySecretaries to undertake Secretarial Audit of your company.
+The Report of the SecretarialAuditor is annexed to the Board Report as Annexure D' which forms a part ofthis Report.
 The Secretarial Audit Report does not contain any qualification reservationor adverse remark.

-Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of Audit Committee have appointed.
-R. Nanabhoy & Co.
-Cost Accountantsfor conducting the audit of the cost accounting records maintained by the Company for itsFormulations for 2019-20.
-The Committee recommended ratification of remuneration for year2018-19 to the Shareholders of the Company at the ensuing Annual General Meeting.
-As required by Section92(3) of the Act and the Rules framed there under the extract of the Annual Return in FormMGT-9 is enclosed as Annexure "E" and also forms a part ofthis Report.
+Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of Audit Committee have appointed R. Nanabhoy & Co.
+Cost Accountantsfor conducting the audit of the cost accounting records maintained by your company for itsFormulations for 2020-21.
+The Committee recommended ratification of remuneration for year2019-20 to the Shareholders at the ensuing Annual General Meeting.
+As required by Section92(3) of the Act and the Rules framed thereunder the extract of the Annual Return in FormMGT-9 is enclosed as Annexure E' and also forms a part of this Report.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in section 134(3) M of the Companies Act 2013 and therules framed there under is attached herewith as Annexure "F" which forms a partof this Report.
-The Disclosures pertaining to the remuneration and other details asrequired under section 197(12) of the Companies Act 2013 and the rules made thereunder isenclosed as Annexure "G" which forms a part of this Report.
-Pursuant to section129(3) of the Companies Act 2013 a statement in form "AOC-1" containing salientfeatures of the Financial Statements of the Subsidiary Company is attached.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in Section 134(3) M of the Companies Act 2013 and therules framed thereunder is attached herewith as Annexure F' which forms apart of this Report.
+The Disclosures pertaining to the remuneration and other details asrequired under Section 197(12) of the Companies Act 2013 and the rules made thereunder isenclosed as Annexure G' which forms a part of this Report.
+Pursuant toSection 129(3) of the Companies Act 2013 a statement in form AOC-1 containingsalient features of the Financial Statements of the Subsidiary Company is attached.

-The information relating to top ten employees in terms of remuneration and employeeswho were in receipt of remuneration of not less than ' 1.02 cores during the year or ' 8.5lakhs per month during any part of the year forms part of this report and will beprovided to any Shareholder on a written request to the Company secretary.
-In terms of Section 136of the Act the said report will be available for inspection of theshareholders through electronic mode.
+The information relating to top ten employees in terms of remuneration and employeeswho were in receipt of remuneration of not less than Rs 1.02 cores during the year or Rs8.5 lakhs per month during any part of the year forms a part of this report and will beprovided to any Shareholder on a written request to the Company Secretary.
+In terms ofSection 136 of the Act the said report will be available for inspection of theshareholders through electronic mode.
 The shareholders may write an email to email@example.com mentioning Request for Inspection in the subject of the email.

 |On behalf of the Board of Directors |